 I was 8 years old the first time I had a panic attack.
 Of course, I didn't know that's what it was but I remember the feeling well.
 I jolted out of bed in the middle of the night, gasping for air.
 My heart was racing and no matter what I did, I just couldn't seem to catch a breath.
 I didn't know what was wrong with me and the best way I could explain it was that I forgot how to breathe.

 How could I forget how to breathe?
 Easy.
 I must have died.
 At least, that's the conclusion my 8 year old brain came to.

-While I did not actually die, I have had many more panic attacks since then and I know that it can feel as if you are going to die.
+Obviously, I did not die, but I have had many more panic attacks since then and I know that it can feel as if you are going to die.
 In fact, it is not at all uncommon for someone to be go to the ER due to a panic attack.
 It's actually happened to me!

 While not everyone gets anxiety to the point of panic attacks, many people deal with anxiety on some level.

 When I finally figured out that I had anxiety and panic attacks (at age 26) I started to seek out some help and resources to help me cope with my anxiety.
 Because of the tools I have gained, I can say that panic attacks and overly anxious feelings are extremely rare anymore.
 At this point, I will go two or more years between my small bouts with anxiety.

 Here are some of the tools that I have found to be most helpful: